WarriorsSami/isp-manager/README.md

 The db connection is fostered using [Rust-oracle](https://crates.io/crates/oracle) - a safe Oracle driver for the Rust programming language and
 [R2d2-oracle](https://crates.io/crates/r2d2-oracle) - a connection pool for Oracle using Rust r2d2 pool manager.

+The [Rust-oracle](https://crates.io/crates/oracle) driver is built on top of the [ODPI-C](https://oracle.github.io/odpi/) library which is a wrapper around the [OCI](https://www.oracle.com/database/technologies/appdev/oci.html) API - the comprehensive, high performance, native C language interface to Oracle Database for custom or packaged applications.

 Upon launching the server, the database connection pool is initialized and the database schema is created if it doesn't exist using the predefined SQL scripts from the `./backend/db-scripts` folder.

 ```rust